-- 12.1 An intermittent employee who has not met his/her annual minimum hours quota, as defined in the Dispatch Procedure Memorandum of Understanding, and remains on the seniority list will not be given seniority priority for out of classification assignments until he/she has completed the minimum hours requirement.
-At that time, he/she will be returned to his/her normal seniority position for out of classification work. - 12.2 Employees on out of classification lists need to demonstrate a willingness to work in such position(s).
+- An intermittent employee who has not met his/her the annual minimum hours quota, as defined in the Dispatch Procedure Memorandum of Understanding, and who-remains on the seniority list will not be given seniority priority for out of classification assignments until he-/she the the employee will be returned to his/her normal seniority position for out of classification work. - 12.2 Employees on out of classification lists need to demonstrate a willingness to work in such position(s).
 Employees who do not demonstrate such willingness will be notified in accordance with the notification procedures in the Dispatch Procedure Memorandum of Agreement.
-The parties agree that all cases will be considered on a case-by-case basis, but acknowledge that demonstrated unwillingness to work may result in an employee being dropped from an out-of-class list(s). - 12.3 Whenever an employee is assigned by proper authority to perform all of the duties and accept all of the responsibility of an employee at a higher-paid classification for at least one hour or longer, he/she shall be paid at the rate established for such classification while performing such duties and accepting such responsibility.
+The parties agree that all cases will be considered on a case-by-case basis but acknowledge that demonstrated unwillingness to work may result in an employee being dropped from an out-of-class list(s). - Whenever an employee is assigned by proper authority to perform all of the duties and accept all of the responsibility of an employee at a higher-paid classification for at least one hour or longer, he/she the employee shall be paid at the rate established for such classification while performing such duties and accepting such responsibility.
 Proper authority shall be a supervisory employee in the line of organization which shall normally be the Head Usher or an Events Service Representative.
 In the event a supervisor's position is to be filled, proper authority shall be the Guest Services Manager or Event Service Representative.
-In the absence of both, a line of progression shall be as established by policy of the Guest Services Manager; provided, however, the Seattle Center Director or his/her designee shall have the sole authority to direct Supervisors or Events Service Representatives as to when to assign employees to a higher classification. - 12.4 An employee who is worked out of classification or who is promoted on an interim basis from a classification falling under this bargaining unit to another bargaining unit shall remain under the jurisdiction of this bargaining unit until such time as his/her promotion becomes permanent.
+In the absence of both, a line of progression shall be as established by policy of the Guest Services Manager; provided, however, the Seattle Center Director or his/her designee shall have the sole authority to direct Supervisors or Events Service Representatives as to when to assign employees to a higher classification. - An employee who is worked out of classification or who is promoted on an interim basis from a classification falling under this bargaining unit to another bargaining unit shall remain under the jurisdiction of this bargaining unit until such time as <a href="https://her.the.com/his/her-the.com/his/her